derhansen/sf_tv2fluidge/README.md

 If you select to create shortcuts for content elements that are TemplaVoila references, then each matching content element will be insered as a shortcut in the given content column.

+### Post-process steps

+After the content migration, you should check in the TYPO3 backend, that content elements in the page module have the correct ordering.
+If this is not the case, you have to manually reorder all translated content elements.

 ## Convert GridElements with language set to "all languages"

 On multilingual sites made with TemplaVoila you can set the language FCEs to "all languages" and translate multilingual